Free school meals are for children who:

 - pupils who go to a school sixth form.

 Children who are 16 and over can't get free school meals from Manchester City Council if they go to a further-education college or a sixth-form college.
 But from September 2014 you can apply to their college for free meals if you get a qualifying income (see below for a list of these).

 If you are a school, please see information for schools about free school meals.

-You can claim free school meals and a secondary school clothing grant for a child who lives with you and who you are responsible for (for example, you receive Child Benefit for them) as long as you get one of these qualifying incomes:
+You can claim free school meals for a child who lives with you and who you are responsible for (for example, you receive Child Benefit for them) as long as you get one of these qualifying incomes:

 - Income Support; or